 If after said hearing, the Conservation Commission determines that the land on which the proposed work is to be done is significant to the interests protected by this Bylaw, it shall by written order, within 21 days or such future time as the Commission and applicant shall agree upon, impose such conditions reasonably necessary for the protection of the interests described herein and all work shall be done in accordance therewith.
 The Conservation Commission may impose such conditions on any proposed removing, dredging, filling or altering as it deems necessary to protect and preserve the interests covered by this Bylaw.
-Such Order of Conditions shall be in writing and may be subject to the same constraints as any such order issued by the Dunstable Conservation Commission under the provisions of M.G.L. c.131, §40, or successor statues, and shall be issued within 21 days or such further time as the Commission and applicant shall agree upon after the Public Hearing.
+Such Order of Conditions shall be in writing and may be subject to the same constraints as any such order issued by the Dunstable Conservation Commission under the provisions of M.G.L. c.131, §G.L.
+Ch.131, section 40, or successor statues, and shall be issued within 21 days or such further time as the Commission and applicant shall agree upon after the Public Hearing.
 Such Order of Conditions shall expire in no less than one nor more than three years from the date of issuance.
 The date of expiration shall be specified in the Order.
 If the project is not completed within three years, then 30 days prior to the expiration date an extension must be applied for.
 Such extension may be for no more than three years.
-No proposed work governed by an Order of Conditions shall be undertaken until all permits, approvals and variances required by the local Bylaw have been obtained and all applicable appeal periods have expired.
+No proposed work governed by an Order of